3164-Stealth-Tigers/RapidReactOffseason/README.md

 The module that gets run first.
 Initializes the `RobotContainer` and `dashboard` module.

 ### `container`
 Contains the `RobotCotainer`.
-Initialize user input devices (joysticks), Subsystems, and Commands.
+Initializes user input devices (joysticks), Subsystems, and Commands.

 Subsystems represent physical systems on the robot.